Chemoimark2468/Chemoimark2468/README.md

 - 👋 Hi, I’m @Chemoi Idi
-- 👀 I’m interested in frontend web development
+- 👀 I’m a juniour Frontend Web Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I have basics of HTML, CSS, JavaScript, React.JS, & Python
 - 📫 How to reach me on idichemoi@gmail.com

 <!---